tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 #### Using DW1820a as wifi card

-You have to do following changes to Device Properties or it `cant boot into macos`:
+- <del> You have to do following changes to Device Properties or it `cant boot into macos`:
+- DW1820a now have been supported by `AirportBrcmFixup`, if u facing with connection issues then follow bellow

 > Change